Last Updated on September 21, 2023

 In addition to making a fake account with your name on it, identity thieves could also use your photos to figure out details about your life.
 For example, a high school yearbook or trophy in the background of a photo could reveal where you currently or formerly attended school.
 This could help reveal answers to security questions and make it easier for thieves to impersonate you to gain access to financial accounts.

 Posting photos online makes it easier for scammers to create a convincing social media profile.
-In theory, even one or two photos is enough for them to fool people.
+In theory, even one or two photos are enough for them to fool people.
 However, having more photos makes it easier for them to create a dating site profile or an entire Instagram in your name.

 Doxxing is the act of finding and publishing someone’s personal information online.
 In many cases, this includes posting your name, city, place of employment, school, and contact information in connection with an online profile.

-Doxxing is fastest when a cybercriminal sends you a fake link to click on, then uses that link to log your IP address.
+Doxxing is fastest when a cybercriminal sends you a fake link to click on and then uses that link to log your IP address.
 However, your IP address is not a definitive link to your identity, especially if you are using a virtual private network (VPN) to hide your IP address.

 When you post photos of yourself online, it becomes much easier for a cybercriminal to use your photo to confirm your identity.
 In some cases, a cybercriminal can use multiple clues from your profile, including your photos, to match your social media details with a Facebook or LinkedIn profile.

 From there, the cybercriminal can make a public post revealing as many details about you as they can gather.
-This can result in threats and harassment from hundreds of people, especially if you had recently posted something controversial.
+This can result in threats and harassment from hundreds of people, especially if you have recently posted something controversial.

 When your smartphone or digital camera takes a picture, it logs certain data in the photo file itself.
 This data is known as metadata, and it contains the date and time the photo was taken as well as any GPS coordinates or other information available.